Quickstart

 Inside the git repo, create the base directories:

-mkdir components secrets
+mkdir components attributes

 Finally, create a manifest file: